Part I (Obi-Wan Kenobi): Writing

 Various story elements in the episode were conceived by Stuart Beattie and Hossein Amini when they were developing the film.
 The episode takes place a decade after the events of Order 66.
-McGregor had described Kenobi as a "broken man after what happened with the Jedi order at the end of Episode III, but also what happened with Anakin; that he lost him to the dark side.
+McGregor had described Kenobi as a "broken man after what happened with the Jedi order at the end of Star Wars: Episode III – Revenge of the Sith (2005), but also what happened with Anakin; that he lost him to the dark side.
 He feels an enormous amount of responsibility for that, and guilt".
-He further noted that "he’d lost his faith ... it was interesting to take him into a darker place and then over the course of the series, see how he finds his faith again and gets back to being the Obi-Wan that we knew and loved".
+He further noted that "he'd lost his faith ... it was interesting to take him into a darker place and then over the course of the series, see how he finds his faith again and gets back to being the Obi-Wan that we knew and loved".
 Harold had also noted that Kenobi was traumatized by both his past and the rise of the Empire, adding "Within that hopeless fatalistic world, we find possibly the most famous of all our surviving Jedi in hiding struggling with that faith that defines the Jedi, and wanting to hold onto it and hoping to regain that faith within that sort of hopeless world".

-Harold said that the Galactic Empire was in "ascendancy" during this time period, and that the Empire has set up the Inquisitor program, which consists of dark side Force users tasked with finding and killing Jedi. most of the Jedi Order was killed.
-They were recruited by Darth Vader, with Chow wanting them to be depicted in a way that "felt true to the spirit of the animated series [Rebels]", where they had originated from.
+Harold said that the Galactic Empire was in "ascendancy" during this time period, that most of the Jedi Order was killed, and that the Empire has set up the Inquisitor program, which consists of dark side Force users tasked with finding and killing Jedi.
+They were recruited by Darth Vader, with Chow wanting them to be depicted in a way that "felt true to the spirit of the animated series [Star Wars Rebels (2014-2018)]", where they had originated from.
 The episode features the Grand Inquisitor, Fifth Brother, and the Third Sister / Reva Sevander, and their introduction in the series was an idea conceived by Dave Filoni.
 Reva's character was originally conceived by Beattie and Amini.

-He chose to include Princess Leia in the episode as he felt that her message to Kenobi in Star Wars: Episode IV - A New Hope (1977) would "less arbitrary as a choice and a decision now that we know the depth of the history they have together.
+He chose to include Princess Leia in the episode as he felt that her message to Kenobi in A New Hope (1977) would be "less arbitrary as a choice and a decision now that we know the depth of the history they have together.
 I liked the fact that it helped reinforce and better articulate a little piece of the jigsaw that is already in place".
 He also did so as he felt that having her being kidnapped would force Kenobi out of exile because he would equally prioritize Leia and Luke's, explaining that "Bail [Organa] gets to articulate that to Obi-Wan in the cave [in Episode 1].
-She’s [Obi-Wan’s] daughter too.
-That’s a vital piece of cannon to explore to me.
-If anything’s gonna take him away from Luke, it had to be her".
+She's [Obi-Wan's] daughter too.
+That's a vital piece of canon to explore to me.
+If anything's gonna take him away from Luke, it had to be her".
 Harold also felt that "taking him [Kenobi] to new places was really exciting".